rlawrenc/cosc_304/README.md

 | Friday 1 to 3 p.m. 	| Bradan Fleming |
 | Friday 3 to 5 p.m. 	| Meghdad Dehghan / Kevin Wang |

-For support in office hours and other times, join a queue or ask a question on the HelpMe system at: https://help.cosc304.ok.ubc.ca/ https://coursehelp.ubc.ca/invite?cid=20&code=304
+For support in office hours and other times, join a queue or ask a question on the HelpMe system at: https://help.cosc304.ok.ubc.ca/ Invite code: https://coursehelp.ubc.ca/invite?cid=20&code=304

 Login with your CWL user id and password.